 The specific cases of Member States of the EU are laid down in the TSIs.
-These specific cases are also binding when applying UTPs.
 UTPs make reference to these publicly accessible TSI specific cases, but do not reproduce them.
 UTP and TSI specific cases must be applied if the area of use of the vehicle includes networks to which these specific cases apply.